amikos-tech/chromadb-ops/README.md

 chops clean /path/to/persist_dir
 ```

+> [!TIP]
-> Note: The command is particularly useful for windows users where deleting collections may leave behind orphaned vector
+> The command is particularly useful for windows users where deleting collections may leave behind orphaned vector
 > segment directories due to Windows file locking.

 For the `go` version of the tool the command it is also possible to use `--dry-run` option to see what would be deleted